harrybridgen/Reactive/README.md

 arr[i] ::= arr[i - 1] + 1;
 ```

-does not mean: “use the current value of i”
+does not mean: use the current value of `i`
-It means: “use whatever `i` refers to when this expression is evaluated”
+It means: use whatever `i` refers to when this expression is evaluated

 So if `i` keeps changing, the dependency graph becomes self-referential, unstable, or incorrect.